Master Cat Training: 6 Proven Tips for Obedient Felines

 Can I use cat training to address litter box problems?

 Yes, training can help with litter box issues.
-Reward your cat for using the litter box right and redirect bad behavior to solve problems like accidents outside the box.
+Reward your cat for using the litter box correctly and redirect bad behavior to solve problems like accidents outside the box.

 How long does it take to see results from cat training?